Tips and Tricks

 Create a Custom Theme for Right Page of Spread

-Once you have your images ready to go, we’ll start by creating a Custom Theme.
+Once you have your images ready to go, we’ll start by customizing a theme.

 The Background Image Layout will allow you to place an image behind the text of your header and first page of your chapter.

 If you would like the same two page spread to appear throughout your book with each chapter, upload the image you have designed for the right side of the page here.